jotpowers/Hobbies/README.md

 I make no commitments to the elegance of the code or the quality of the comments.
 Mostly, these were all for me to have a little fun.

 * [Lock and Key](lock-n-key/README.md):  A novel system of creating a "key" out of resin that can be used to create secure locks.
-Patent pending, not because it is likely to get manufactured, but because the company I work for believes it has some interesting intellectual property aspects.
+Patent [US2021019387A1](https://patents.google.com/patent/US20210019387A1/en?oq=US2021019387A1), not because it is likely to get manufactured, but because the company I work for believes it has some interesting intellectual property aspects.
 * [Intubation box](intubation.md): How to build an intubation box as Personal Protective Equipment (PPE) for doctors
 * [Tshirt sorter](tshirts/tshirts.md):  How to sort my tshirts.
 Really.
 * [Shipping box](shipping-box.md):  A parametric folding cardboard box.